arschles/dockerbasics/README.md

 to be executed in a container.
 The image contains the Python code (your application) and the command necessary to run that Python code (config).

+Explanation of command line flags:

+- `-t` use the following value to set the name and tag of the image
+- `dockerbasics/testpy:0.1` - the name (`dockerbasics/testpy`) and tag (`0.1`) of the image
+- `.` - where to find the Dockerfile, which is the template for how to build the image

 Use the following command to run your image inside a container:

 ```sh
 docker run --rm dockerbasics/testpy:0.1
 ```

+Explanation of command line flags:

+- `--rm` - remove all container data (e.g. logs, auditing data) after execution finishes
+- `dockerbasics/testpy:0.1` - the image to run